amora479/website/content/course/bju/content/cps230/lessons/lec1.md

 #include "stdio.h"
 ```

 This first line, as we said, is a preprocessor directive telling the compiler to include references to C's standard I/O library and its functions.
 In this course, there are two functions in the library that we care very much about: `printf` and `scanf`.
-These functions are how we'll handle input and output.
+These functions are how we'll handle input and output, for those most part.
+We'll use a couple of the others later.

 ```
 int main(int argc, char** argv) {